22Neves/devsite-docs/guides/checkout-api-orders/refunds-cancellations.en.md

 Transactions that occur when a specific charge is reversed, and the amounts paid are returned to the buyer.
 This means the customer will receive the payment amounts back.

-There are two ways to [process a refund](/developers/en/reference/order/online-payments/refund/post):
+There are two ways to [process a refund :TagComponent{textTag="API"}](/developers/en/reference/order/online-payments/refund/post):

 - **Total**: when the total amount of the sale is returned to the buyer.
 In this case, the amount to be refunded should not be specified in the `body` of the request, which should be sent empty.
 - **Partial**: when only part of the amount paid is returned to the buyer.
 In this case, the amount to be refunded should be specified in the `body` of the request along with the transaction ID.